Chance Constrained Economic Dispatch Considering the Capability of Network Flexibility Against Renewable Uncertainties: Formulating CCED with network flexibility

-where $\Pwb\in\mbR^n$ denotes the forecast values and $\uw=[u_{wi}]\in\mbR^n$ denotes the renewable uncertainties caused by forecast errors.
-We assume $\uw$ follows a multivariate probability distribution with a zero mean vector and covariance matrix $\cov\in\mbR^{n\times n}$.
+In order to gain an analytical insight, we assume $\Pw$ follows the multivariate Gaussian distribution $\Pw\sim\mN(\Pwb,\cov)$ where $\Pwb\in\mbR^n$ denotes the mean value and $\cov\in\mbR^{n\times n}$ denotes the covariance matrix.
 If bus $i$ does not connect a renewable generator, then $\Pwib$, $u_{wi}$ and $i$-th row and column of $\cov$ are set to zero.
+The proposed method is extendable to non-Gaussian uncertainty with some modifications, which will be presented in Section \ref{secextension}.